Get this deal! Call now.

 Speak with a vehicle protection plan specialist and get $450 off any new policy instantly.Call 866-678-4172

-Having the ability to turn off your vehicle is absolutely a given when buying a new car, however it seems that over 400,000 new Ford models may be lacking such a mandatory feature.
-Over the weekend, Ford Motor Company made the announcement that they are recalling 433,000 model year 2015 Focus, C-MAX, and Escape vehicles because of an issue with the body control module.
+Having the ability to turn off your vehicle is absolutely a given when buying a new car.
+However, it seems that over 400,000 new Ford models may be lacking such a mandatory feature.
+Over the weekend, Ford Motor Company announced that they are recalling 433,000 of the 2015 model year Focus, C-MAX, and Escape vehicles because of an issue with the body control module.
 Ford has noted that the issue is caused by the engine continuing to run even after turning the ignition key to the “off” position and removing the key or after pressing the engine start/stop button located on the dash.

-Despite the dip in Ford’s stock and shares, the updating of software on all of those cars is both a necessary and expensive process for Ford.
-In the future of connected cars, it might be possible to correct such an issue with a remotely downloaded software update/patch (much like most things connected to the internet do) but since that technology is still new Ford likely hasn’t settled on a secure system to do that just yet.
+Despite the dip in Ford’s stock and shares, updating software on all of those cars is both a necessary and expensive process for Ford.
+In the future of connected cars, it might be possible to correct such an issue with a remotely downloaded software update/patch (much like most things connected to the internet do).
+However, since that technology is still new, Ford likely hasn’t settled on a secure system to do that just yet.
 That’s in stark contrast to the system Tesla has, which sees its cars regularly updated and upgraded without any hassle for the owner.